jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ## Outcomes

 At the conclusion of this chapter you will have a basic understanding of how to use infrastructure automation and orchestration tools.
-You will be familiar and able to explain the concept of immutable infrastructure and will be able to explain cloud native development technologies as well as OS container technology.
+You will be familiar and able to explain the concept of immutable infrastructure and will be able to use Linux commands for enabling cloud native development technologies.

 ### Automation and HashiCorp